-- Undertake routine tasks to maintain library systems. - Able to assess complex user requirements to provide appropriate services within available resources. - Seek guidance from manager or colleagues for help with specialist tasks. - Contribute professional insight from area of expertise to overall library service development. - Apply appropriate standards of performance and service delivery to area of practice. - Most work will be reviewed by line manager or head of department.
+- Undertake routine tasks within agreed procedures and policies. - Able to assess complex user requirements to provide appropriate services with available resources. - Seek guidance from manager or colleagues for help with specialist tasks and know when to refer an enquiry or request to another member of the team. - Contribute professional insight from area of expertise to overall Library and archive service development. - Apply appropriate standards of performance and service delivery to all area of practice. - Most work will be reviewed by line manager or head of department.